Interested in learning more about this rotation? Start the process for a free introductory meeting with our team

 Location: Detroit

-This combined US clinical experience will take place approximately 30 miles northwest of downtown Detroit.
+This outpatient US clinical experience will take place approximately 30 miles northwest of downtown Detroit.

 Specialties: Pediatrics